St Leger Betting

 With the Doncaster St Leger only open to 3 year-old horses then no horse can ever win the St Leger more than once.

-In 2019 we saw the John Gosden-trained Logician win the race – a St Leger winner that gave the yard their fifth success in the Doncaster race.
+In 2019 we saw the John Gosden-trained Logician win the race – a St Leger winner that gave the yard their fifth success in the Doncaster race, while in 2020 Galileo Chrome gave jockey Tom Marquand and trainer Joseph O’Brien their first winners in the St Leger.

 St Leger Tips

-As mentioned, the winners of the 2000 Guineas, Epsom Derby, Gordon Stakes and Great Voltigeur Stakes are often a big St Leger tip by the time this Doncaster race comes around in September.
+As mentioned, the winners of the 2000 Guineas, Epsom Derby, Gordon Stakes and Great Voltigeur Stakes are often a big St Leger tips by the time this Doncaster race comes around in September.

 St Leger Festival Betting Trends

-In order to anticipate St Leger Results it is clever to look at past St Leger winners, that is St Leger runners and St Leger trainers as well as recent trends.
+In order to anticipate St Leger Results it can often pay to look at look at past St Leger trends and apply these past St Leger stars to that year’s St Leger runners to find the past winning profiles of last St Leger winners.

 Previous St Leger Results